mvolkmann/blog/src/swift/Concurrency.md

 An `async let` statement is a special variable declaration whose value is computed asynchronously.
-This kind of statement must be used inside an async context (either a closure passed to `Task` or an `async` function).
+These statements must be used inside an async context (either a closure passed to `Task` or an `async` function).

-The work to computed the value of each `async let` variable may occur in a different thread.
+The work to compute the value of each `async let` variable begins immediately and may occur in different threads.
-This is determined by the operating system, and cannot be dictated in the code.
+The threads used are determined by the operating system and cannot be dictated in code.

-The `await` keyword must be used to get the value of the variable.
+The `await` keyword must be used to get the values of these variables.
-It can be used to wait for multiple values to be computed.
+A single `await` can be used to wait for multiple values to be computed.
 For example:

 ```swift